pulpgrinder/passiflora/README.md

 - **`PassifloraConfig.handleMenu`** — called by the native menu bar when a menu item is selected.
 Override this in your `app.js` to handle menu actions.

 This file is auto-generated on every build and should not be edited by hand.

+## About this project

+This code was developed through an iterative process involving human-guided prompting of a large language model (LLM), followed by review, editing, refinement, and original contributions by the author.To the extent the work contains copyrightable human-authored elements (including structure, modifications, arrangements, and additions), Copyright (c) 2026 Anthony [Last Name]The project is distributed under the terms of the MIT License (see LICENSE file for full text).
+Portions generated directly by AI may not be independently copyrightable under current U.S. law.